palomnyk/MET-OMNIV_Curation/README.md

-# beef_biomarkers
+# Beef biomarkers and cardiovascular marker studies
-This repository was created to document how we organized the dietary data for our beef biomarkers study.
+This repository was created to document how we organized and analyzed the dietary data for our beef biomarkers and cardiovascular markers studies.

+## Overview of workflow
+This repository is meant to be run through [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html "Snakemake"), which is a python retooling of the old UNIX tool called "Make" on the USDA SCINET HPC cluster.

+To run the workflow,

 ## Harmonizing data
 We will have 3 ESHA dietary datasets and one from NDSA.
 Currently, 2 ESHA datasets have been processed and we are waiting for 1 ESHA and one NSDA.
 ### harmonization/p1_build_ESHA_csv.R